Leonardo was home-schooled

 Leonardo’s personal life

 Leonardo was a lifelong vegetarian.
 He never married or had children.
 It’s possible that Leonardo was gay.
 Some people in Florence said he was.
-In any case, Leonardo worked very hard and didn’t care much about anything else.
+In any case, Leonardo worked very hard and didn’t care much about other people or anything else besides his work.

 He wanted to be a scientist